iann0036/tf-cfn-provider/docs/providers/random/Pet.md

 # Terraform::Random::Pet

-The resource `random_pet` generates random pet names that are intended to be used as unique identifiers for other resources.
+The resource `Terraform::Random::Pet` generates random pet names that are intended to be used as unique identifiers for other resources.

 This resource can be used in conjunction with resources that have